 - Individual therapy is less intensive than it would be in an residential program, with weekly sessions more focused on setting goals and processing challenges.
 Continuing a relationship with a primary therapist is often central to maintaining the progress that young adults have made in a residential program.

-- Support groups in the community, like 12-step meetings or SMART Recovery Groups, are a great opportunity for young women to meet other people in recovery outside of a treatment center.
+- Support groups in the community, like 12-step meetings or SMART Recovery Groups, are a great opportunity for teens to meet other people in recovery outside of a treatment center.
 While some support groups offer their own therapeutic recommendations, others are an informal way to socialize with others who have varying amounts of time in recovery.
 Support groups often focus on “welcoming the newcomer,” but they can also be a great way to pass on insight gained from residential treatment and help hold people accountable when they are in a program with less structure.

 Holistic Approach in Transitional Living Programs